Wings (1927 film): Legacy

-For many years, Wings was considered a lost film until 1992 when a print was found in the Cinémathèque Française film archive in Paris and quickly copied from nitrate film to safety film stock.
+For many years, Wings was considered a lost film until a print was found in the Cinémathèque Française film archive in Paris and quickly copied from nitrate film to safety film stock.
 It was again shown in theaters, including some theaters where the film was accompanied by Wurlitzer pipe organs.

 In retrospect, film scholar Scott Eyman in his 1997 book The Speed of Sound: Hollywood and the Talkie Revolution 1926–1930 highlights both the diverse structure and adapted aspects of Wings in that transitional period in American cinematography:

 In 1997, Wings was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
 In 2006, director Wellman's son, William Wellman Jr., authored a book about the film and his father's participation in the making of it, titled The Man and His Wings: William A. Wellman and the Making of the First Best Picture.

 The film was the focus of an episode of the television series Petticoat Junction that originally aired November 9, 1968, the show's sixth season.
 Arlen and Rogers were scheduled to appear during the film's opening at one of the local cinemas in 1928.
 They opted instead to attend the New York screening that was held the same night.
 Uncle Joe writes a letter chiding the pair for forsaking the town.
 To atone and generate publicity, they agreed to attend a second opening, 40 years later.
-This episode features actual clips from the movie.
+This episode features actual clips from the film.

 Arlen and Rogers also appeared together as themselves on a December 18, 1967, episode of The Lucy Show titled "Lucy and Carol Burnett: Part 2".
 They are introduced as the stars of Wings at a ceremony to mark the graduation of Lucille Ball and Carol Burnett from stewardess training.
 They appear on stage beneath stills taken from the film and later in the ceremony, star in a musical with Ball and Burnett, as two World War I pilots.

+Shortly after the film entered the public domain, it was adapted into a stage play by Alaina Tennant.
+A workshop production was held at Ohio University in 2024.